blackholeinfiverse125-cmd/Final_nicai-intelligence-engine/README.md

 # Summary

-This project converts the NICAI validation module into a **fully connected deterministic pipeline demonstration system**.
+This project converts the NICAI validation module into a **fully connected deterministic pipeline system**.

 The system now provides: